 The majority of coal mining companies complied with the reporting requirements as per Section 28 (2) of the MPRDA in terms of reporting responsibility of the mining rights holder.

-The coal industry has been successful in increasing the participation of women in mining not only as required by the Mining Charter but also our firm belief in equal opportunities for all.
-The coal mining industry dedicated vast time and resources to ensure that women are attracted to the coal mining industry and that they are retained.
+The coal industry has been successful in increasing the participation of women in mining.
+The coal mining industry has dedicated time and other resources to ensure that women are attracted to the coal mining industry and that they are retained.
 As with historically disadvantaged South Africans (HDSAs), coal mining companies have made great effort to implement career development programmes to develop and fast track women who show promise.
 Women face unique safety and health and risks in core mining positions and special provision has been made to ensure that they have a positive work place experience.

 Certain coal mining companies have employed ownership opportunities to ensure a more equitable distribution of profits.
 Ownership is implemented through share schemes, employee/community trusts and ESOPs and have generated positive outcomes.